netscaler/cloud-native-getting-started/aws/dual-tier/README.md

-# Load balance microserviced based applications using NetScaler VPX (Tier 1 ADC as NetScaler VPX, Tier 2 as microservice applications in EKS)
+# Load balance microserviced based applications using NetScaler (Tier 1 ADC as NetScaler VPX, Tier 2 ADC as NetScaler CPX inside EKS)

 In this guide you will learn:

-* How to deploy a microservice application exposed as NodePort type service.
+* How to deploy a microservice application exposed as Ingress type service.
+* How to deploy a microservice based proxy - NetScaler CPX
-* How to configure NetScaler VPX (Tier 1 ADC) using Citrix Ingress Controller to load balance applications.
+* How to configure NetScaler VPX (Tier 1 ADC) using Citrix Ingress Controller to frontend CPX.

-NetScaler supports Unified Ingress architecture to load balance an enterprise grade applications deployed as microservices in AWS kubernetes service - EKS.
-NetScaler VPX acts as high scale, secure North-South proxy.
-Lets understand the Unified Ingress topology using below diagram.
+NetScaler supports Dual tier architecture to load balance an enterprise grade applications deployed as microservices in AWS kubernetes service - EKS.
+NetScaler VPX acts as high scale, secure North-South proxy infront of EKS cluster and NetScaler CPX acts as layer 2 proxy inside EKS.
+Lets understand the Dual tier topology using below diagram.

 ##### Deployment steps: